felixBenicourt/k_launcher/README.md

 - `rez` package manager installed
 - Required software installed (e.g., Maya, Houdini)
 - Correct configuration files set up in the `CONTEXT` folder.
-These configuration files (e.g., `dev-k_config.rxt`, `main-k_config.rxt`) should define the environment variables and packages needed for your workflow.
+These configuration files should define the environment variables and packages needed for your workflow.

 ## Installation